 As you leave on Monday, it is hard to believe you are only half way along the route, the night section is daunting and the evening meal is most welcome.
 When you arrive in John O’Groats, it is not unusual to see crews so elated that a tear is shed, after all, they have completed what is regarded as the toughest historic rally in Europe, and quite possibly the world.
 Welcome to Le Jog.

 The event features mixed navigation, night time driving and driving in adverse conditions.
 Some competitors have attempted Le Jog as their very first event, we would advise you to take part in the HERO Training Day that takes part in October if you wish to attempt Le Jog as a novice.

-For 2017, the route will be as demanding as the 2016 one, starting in Land’s End, a run up the west side of the UK and into Wales will bring crews to an overnight halt on the borders of Wales and England, close to Chester.
+For 2018, the route will be as demanding as the 2017 one, starting in Land’s End, a run up the west side of the UK and into Wales will bring crews to an overnight halt on the borders of Wales and England.
 The Sunday run will once again be the ‘easier’ part of the event, however, we may include one or two more demanding sections here to keep the pressure on crews and ensure that the endurance side of the event is still there.
-Sunday’s overnight will once again be close to the borders, this time the borders will be Scotland and England as we take the chance to have a good night’s rest before the final push up through Scotland on Monday, along some of the very best roads the country has to offer.
+Sunday’s overnight will be close to the City of Newcastle, it is here you will rest before the final push up through Scotland on Monday, along some of the very best roads the country has to offer.
 The 2018 route will feature some old favourites, but the final leg will differ in its course from past events before reaching the tip of the country and the welcoming sound of the pipes at John O’Groats.